 By creating, showing, and critically analyzing work, students viscerally experience art culture, while learning to use the language of contemporary art and preparing to participate as makers in a complex visual world.

 The study of art

-Art majors express their aesthetic, personal and social ideas through a wide variety of media.
+Art majors express their aesthetic, as well as personal and social ideas, through a wide variety of media.
 Studio courses are lab-based and encourage active engagement with faculty and peers.
-Areas of study include drawing, painting, printmaking, sculpture, photography and video.
+Areas of study include drawing, painting, printmaking, sculpture, photography, performance, and video.
 All are fine-art focused.